An undecidable extension of Morley's theorem on the number of countable models: Equivalence relations given by countable intersections of projective sets

 Foreman and Magidor \cite{FM95} used a supercompact cardinal to produce a model of $\neg\CH$ in which every equivalence relation in $L(\bR)$ on the power set of $\bR$ has ${\leq}\aleph_1$ or a perfect set of inequivalent elements.
 Their model is the standard model for $\PFA$ but they could have instead used the forcing we apply in the proof of Theorem \ref{thm:FM-infinitelymanyWoodins}.
-Then, by results of Woodin, they could have reduced the large cardinal hypothesis in their result from a supercompact cardinal to a proper class of Woodin cardinals or even to infinitely many Woodin cardinals with a measurable cardinal above them all.
+By results of Woodin, they could have reduced the large cardinal hypothesis in their result from a supercompact cardinal to a proper class of Woodin cardinals or even to infinitely many Woodin cardinals with a measurable cardinal above them all.
 There are two main consequences of supercompactness that Foreman-Magidor used in their proof.
-First, they used generic absoluteness of $L(\bR)$ for forcings below the supercompact cardinal.
-Second, they used that sets in $L(\bR)$ are weakly homogeneously Suslin at the supercompact cardinal (see for example \cite[Problem 13.3]{Sch14} or \cite[Section 32]{Ka08} for the definition of $\kappa$-weakly homogeneously Suslin).
-But for both of these applications, supercompactness is not necessary.
+First, they used (their Fact 1.1) that sets in $L(\bR)$ are weakly homogeneously Suslin at the supercompact cardinal (see for example \cite[Problem 13.3]{Sch14} or \cite[Section 32]{Ka08} for the definition of $\kappa$-weakly homogeneously Suslin).
+Second, they used (their Theorem 1.2) generic absoluteness of $L(\bR)$ for forcings below the supercompact cardinal.
+See also the explanatory remarks after Theorem 1.2.
+For both of these applications, supercompactness is not necessary.
 Suppose $\kappa$ is an inaccessible cardinal and above $\kappa$ there are infinitely many Woodin cardinals with a measurable cardinal above them all.
-Then the Foreman-Magidor result follows using the forcing we use in the proof of Theorem \ref{thm:FM-infinitelymanyWoodins} by appealing to the following results of Woodin.
-First, generic absoluteness of $L(\bR)$ for forcings of size $\leq \kappa$ holds by Theorem \cite[Theorem 2.31]{Wo10}, see Theorem 6.1 and Remark 6.6 in \cite{St09DMT} for a proof.
+Then the Foreman-Magidor result follows using the forcing we use in the proof of Theorem \ref{thm:FM-infinitelymanyWoodins} (or by the forcing they used) by appealing to the following results of Woodin.
+First, generic absoluteness of $L(\bR)$ for forcings of size $\leq \kappa$ holds by \cite[Theorem 2.31]{Wo10}, see Theorem 6.1 and Remark 6.6 in \cite{St09DMT} for a proof.
 Second, every set of reals in $L(\bR)$ is $\kappa$-weakly homogeneously Suslin by \cite[Theorem 2.13]{Wo10}.